janimatic/xclip/readme.md

 The goal is
 - to allow the editing 2d and 3d keyframe animation, by keeping the original curves intact.
 - to focus on fast and easy animation and parameters transfert.
+XClip is not a scene assembly tool by itself, but can help scene assembly with easy name remapping methods.

 # Motivation